 Introduction

-To identify specific user segments, you can configure several different user additional fields that capture important user attributes.
-These fields may include information such as Job Title, Hire Date, Department, Location, Manager, Product, Employee Status, or anything else that may be valuable to track within the platform.
 With these attributes tracked for each user, you can set up groups with an automatic assignment to automate the process of identifying a user segment.
-You can set up broad-reaching groups that contain only one rule (for example: The “Sales” group should contain anyone whose job title contains the word “Sales”), and also narrow groups with multiple rules (for example: The “Los Angeles Sales Team New Hires” group should contain all users whose Location is Los Angeles, Job Title is Sales, and Hire Date is after x date).
-By creating multiple groups, you as a Superadmin can easily target various user segments for use in the platform.
+You can set up broad-reaching groups that contain only one rule (for example: The “Sales” group should contain anyone whose job title contains the word “Sales”), and also narrow groups with multiple rules (for example: The “Los Angeles Sales Team New Hires” group should contain all users whose Location is Los Angeles, job title is Sales, and hire date is after x date).
+By creating multiple groups, you can easily target various user segments for use in the platform.

 Creating groups

 On the main Groups page, press the plus button in the top right corner.
-In the New Group right panel, assign a name and, optionally, a description to the group.
+In the New group right panel, assign a name and, optionally, a description to the group.
 Then, choose the policy for the group’s population process (either manual or automatic) and press Create and edit.

-If you have selected the option to manually assign users to the group, after the group creation, move to the Users tab and click on Assign users in the top right corner.
+Move to the Users tab and click on Assign users in the top right corner.
 Choose now whether you want to populate the group by selecting users individually, by copying the users already assigned to other groups, or by copying users from a branch.

 You can repeat the group population procedure several times, using different options.

 Once users are added to the group, they are listed in the Users tab of the group's main page.
-To remove a user from the group, hover your mouse at the end of the user row, click on the ellipsis button and select Remove.
+To remove a user from the group, hover your mouse at the end of the user row, click on the ellipsis menu, and select Remove.

 In order to remove several users at a time from the group, select them by checking the checkbox next to the users’ names, then click on the Choose action button at the bottom right corner of the page, and select Remove.